This is the third post in my series about Food Sensitivities.

 Not so fast!!
 Think of intestinal permeability as a continuum.
 Because the digestion and assimilation of nutrients is crucial to your existence, your body puts a high priority on repairing your intestinal lining.
 With the proper nutrients in abundance, your body replaces your intestinal lining every 3-7 days.
 That’s great news!

-Okay, you say!
-I’m ready!
-Let’s do it!
-But wait…how do I know ALL the foods I am sensitive to?
-Look for next post in this series “Food Sensitivity Testing and Elimination Diets: What You Need to Know” to find out!! (coming next week).
-If you don’t want to miss it, you can scroll to the bottom of the page to sign up for my newsletter.
+If you want more information like this, you can scroll to the bottom of the page to sign up for my newsletter.
 That will also give you access to my free resource library with ebooks and pdfs free for you to download!

 See you there!

 We love pinning on Pinterest!

 Our favorite way to keep in touch is through email!
 Subscribe below, never miss a post, and get access to the Resource Library.
 You can download all my ebooks and PDFs for FREE!

 You will also get emails with information on how to incorporate true holistic healing into your life.
 Absolutely no spam!